 While its nice to be able to read in a variety of data formats, it’s equally important to be able to output data somewhere.

-The readr package provides data exporting functions which have the pattern write_*:
+package in the tidyverse provides data exporting functions which have the pattern write_*

 write_csv(x, file,